fleetdm/fleet/articles/configuring-maintenance-windows-in-fleet.md

 The description and resolution fields can be AI-generated based on the SQL on the policy.

-The admin may press **Autofill** again to regenerate or edit the text manually.
+The admin may press **Autofill** one time to regenerate or edit the text manually.
 Learn more about [Fleet’s AI-assisted policy descriptions and resolutions](https://fleetdm.com/guides/fleet-ai-assisted-policy-descriptions-and-resolutions).

 These fields will appear in the details of the scheduled event.